matthewphamilton/r4dev/content/en/docs/Framework/Develop models/House style.md

 - Documentation
 weight: 65
 description: >
-  The ready4 framework supports standardised approaches to algorithm development that facilitate partial automation of the documenting of those algorithms.
-This brief article outlines the key elements that help make this possible.
+  ready4 supports standardised approaches to algorithm development that facilitate partial automation of the documenting of those algorithms.
 ---

 {{% pageinfo %}}